Spanish

 Progression routes and careers:

-Modern Languages are a real asset on your CV as they are one of the facilitating subjects at Advanced level for entry to the Russell Group Universities.
+Modern Languages are a real asset on your CV as they are one of the facilitating subjects at Advanced Level for entry to the Russell Group Universities.
 They can be combined with a very wide range of different subjects for university level study.
+Knowledge of a modern language is a sought-after skill in employment, where your language skills can make a difference of between 10-15% to your salary